Two men who were found guilty of the murder of Malcolm X have been exonerated.

 In 1966, Aziz, then 83 years old, was condemned to life in jail, but he was released in 1985.
 Islam, who was also given a life sentence, was released in 1987 and died in 2009.

-All three were members of the Nation of Islam, a Black nationalist organisation that Malcolm X had lately repudiated.

-On February 21, 1965, three gunmen shot and killed Malcolm X as he prepared to give a lecture in a Manhattan ballroom.
+“All we can do is admit the error and the gravity of it.”

-Halim was apprehended with a bullet wound to the leg at the site.
+Halim was apprehended at the scene of Malcolm X’s death on February 21, 1965, with a bullet wound in his leg.

 Several days later, Aziz and Islam were apprehended.
 Both denied involvement in the assassination and presented alibis for their whereabouts at the time.